History of the United States Coast Guard: Pendleton rescue

 On 18 February 1952, during a severe "nor'easter" off the New England coast, the T2 tankers and broke in half.
 Pendleton was unable to make any distress call; she was discovered on the unusual shore radar with which the Chatham, Massachusetts, Lifeboat Station was equipped, during the search for Fort Mercer.

 Boatswain's Mate First Class Bernard C. Webber, coxswain of Coast Guard Motor Lifeboat CG 36500 from Station Chatham, and his crew, consisting of Engineman Third Class Andrew Fitzgerald, Seaman Richard Livesey, and Seaman Ervin Maske, rescued the crew from Pendletons stern section, with Pendleton broken in half.
-Webber maneuvered the 36-footer under Pendletons stern with expert skill as the tanker's crew, trapped in the stern section, abandoned the remains of their ship on a Jacob's ladder.
+Webber maneuvered the 36-footer under Pendletons stern as the tanker's crew, trapped in the stern section, abandoned the remains of their ship on a Jacob's ladder.
 One by one, the men jumped into the water and then were pulled into the lifeboat.
 Webber and his crew saved 32 of the 41 Pendleton crewmen.
-Webber, Fitzgerald, Livesey, and Maske were awarded the Gold Lifesaving Medal for their heroic actions.
+Webber, Fitzgerald, Livesey, and Maske were awarded the Gold Lifesaving Medal for their actions.

 In all, U.S. Coast Guard vessels, aircraft, and lifeboat stations, working under severe winter conditions, rescued 62 persons from the foundering ships or from the water.
 Five Coast Guardsmen earned the Gold Lifesaving Medal, four earned the Silver Lifesaving Medal, and 15 earned the Coast Guard Commendation Medal.

 The rescue of men from the bow of Fort Mercer was nearly as spectacular as the Pendleton rescue, though often overshadowed by the Pendleton rescue.
 Nine officers and crew were trapped on the bow of Fort Mercer, of whom four were successfully rescued using rafts and a Monomoy surfboat.
 Less dramatically, all the men of the stern were also rescued and the Fort Mercer stern was eventually towed back to shore and rebuilt, with a new bow, as San Jacinto.